 The Nightingale-Bamford School recognizes that concussions and head injuries are commonly reported injuries in children and adolescents who participate in sports and recreational activity; they can have serious consequences if not managed carefully.
 The Nightingale-Bamford School has adopted the following policy to support the proper evaluation of head injuries and to follow an established protocol for return to play.

-- If a student is recommended by a medical professional to receive academic accommodations, the student’s medical professional will fill out our academic accomodations form which will be forwarded to her teachers and coaches.
-During the time of academic accommodation, the student will not be participating in any physical activity.
+If a student is recommended by a medical professional to receive academic accommodations, the student should not be participating in extracurricular activities during that time.
 Limiting screen time, reading and study time, or other academic assignments should not be limited to in-school hours; rest is needed to facilitate healing.

-If a student sustains a concussion at a time other than when engaged in a school-sponsored activity, the school expects the parent/guardian to report the condition to the school nurse and/or athletic trainer so that the school can support the appropriate management of the condition.
+If a student sustains a concussion at a time other than when engaged in a school-sponsored activity, the school requires the parent/guardian to report the condition to the school nurse so that the school can support the appropriate management of the condition.

 Return to Play Protocol

-Return to play following a concussion involves a stepwise progression once the student is symptom-free and has been cleared by a doctor.
+Return to play following a concussion involves a stepwise progression once the student is symptom free and has been cleared by a doctor.
 There are many risks to premature return to play, including: a greater risk for a second concussion because of a lower concussion threshold, second impact syndrome, exacerbation of any current symptoms and possibly increased risk for additional injury due to alteration in balance.
 The current NYSPHAA return to play recommendations are based on the most recent international expert opinion.
-As an additional tool to aid the return-to-play protocol, all athletes in Classes VII–XII will take the baseline ImPACT test.
-In the event of a concussion diagnosed by a health care professional, the athlete can retake the test once she is asymptomatic.
-Those results may be shared with the health care provider to help determine if the athlete is ready to begin the return to play protocol.
-To learn more about ImPACT, click here.
+No student-athlete should return to play while symptomatic.

 For further information about concussions, visit the CDC's "HEADS UP" webpage or watch the short video below.